 April 7, 2018

-The study collected data on thousands of organizations across 5 global regions and determined the registration status of a set of 864 organizations in Asia and the Pacific, the Caribbean, Eastern Europe, the Middle East and North Africa and sub-Saharan Africa.
+The study collected data on thousands of organizations across five global regions.
+It determined the registration status of 864 organizations in Asia and the Pacific, the Caribbean, Eastern Europe, the Middle East and North Africa and sub-Saharan Africa.
 This report includes a summary of legal analysis undertaken in 41 countries to determine the laws allowing Non-Governmental Organizations (NGOs) to register.
-In certain countries, the law does not explicitly deny the existence of LGBTIQ organizations but authorities still find ways to reject registration applications and deny equal rights of recognition.
-Thus, the homophobic and/or transphobic biases of authorities can impede organizations from registering.
+In certain countries, the law does not explicitly deny the existence of LGBTIQ organizations.
+Still, authorities find ways to reject registration applications and deny equal recognition rights.
+In this way, the homophobic and/or transphobic biases of authorities can impede organizations from registering.

 The report also provides in-depth case studies from Belize, China, Lebanon, Germany, Nigeria, Russia, St Lucia, Singapore, Tanzania and Tunisia based on the experiences of 22 LGBTIQ organizations who have sought or obtained legal status in those countries.